The planning phase is the most critical phase in a project.

 Knowing what the necessary tasks are and who is going to be in charge is a VERY critical step.
 You don’t want find out six months from now that you forgot to include somebody whose involvement is required.
 The consequences could be terrible.

-It helps to break down work into:
+It helps to break down tasks by project phase:

 - preparatory tasks: project planning and conceptual work